Louisville vs. Michigan State odds, March Madness predictions: 2026 NCAA Tournament picks from proven model

 SportsLine's model simulated Michigan State Spartans vs. Louisville Cardinals and revealed its college basketball picks for this NCAA Tournament 2026 second-round matchup on Saturday

 Tipoff from KeyBank Center in Buffalo, N.Y., is set for 2:45 p.m.
-ET.
-Michigan State is a 4.5-point favorite in the latest Louisville vs. Michigan State odds, while the over/under for total points scored is 151.5.
+ET on CBS.
+The Spartans are 4.5-point favorite in the latest Louisville vs. Michigan State odds, while the over/under for total points scored is 151.5.
 Before making any Louisville vs. Michigan State picks, check out the Louisville vs. Michigan State predictions from the SportsLine Projection Model.

 The SportsLine Projection Model simulates every college basketball game 10,000 times.
 It entered the 2026 NCAA Tournament on a sizzling 11-1 run on its top-rated over/under college basketball picks dating back to last season, and is on a 28-22 run on top-rated CBB side picks.